Preparing for Convergence

 Welcome to Convergence!

-Thank you for registering for Convergence, we're all looking forward to it.
+Yeah for registering for Convergence, and we're all looking forward to it.

 To help with preparation and making your experience more enjoyable, we have